coleifer/peewee/docs/new/query_builder.rst

 Query Builder
 =============

-Peewee's high-level :py:class:`Model` and :py:class:`Field` APIs are built upon lower-level :py:class:`Table` and :py:class:`Column` counterparts.
+Peewee's high-level :class:`Model` and :class:`Field` APIs are built upon lower-level :class:`Table` and :class:`Column` counterparts.
 While these lower-level APIs are not documented in as much detail as their high-level counterparts, this document will present an overview with examples that should hopefully allow you to experiment.